CrisHeredia00/ODMeansPackage/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE.md).
-See the `LICENSE.md` file for more details.
+This project is licensed under GPL >= 3.